Community-centered design

 Anticipate sensitive questions or topics as best you can, and look for signs of trauma.
 Be prepared to ask your participant if they’d be willing to talk about a topic, and if they’re not, move on, or end the research activity as needed.
 Note that even if the participant chooses to end research sessions early, they should still be paid for their time.

-Check your biases
+Check your biases before starting research

-Be aware of how bias can show up during research.
+Be aware of how bias can show up during research

 Some specific biases worth noting: